-Steeped in music from a very early age, Eric Sweeney became a chorister at St. Patrick’s Cathedral, Dublin at the age of ten and took his first organ lessons with William Sydney Grieg aged just 13.
-Since that time Eric has been immersed in choral music as a singer, organist, conductor, teacher and composer.
+Steeped in music from a very early age, Eric Sweeney (1948 – 2020) became a chorister at St. Patrick’s Cathedral, Dublin at the age of ten and took his first organ lessons with William Sydney Grieg aged just 13.
+Throughout his life, Eric was immersed in choral music as a singer, organist, conductor, teacher and composer.

 Eric studied in Ireland, England, Belgium and Italy before settling in Waterford where he was Head of Music at Waterford Institute of Technology from 1998 – 2010.
 His music has been performed by groups such as the Royal Philharmonic Orchestra, Chamber Choir Ireland, National Symphony Orchestra of Ireland, Prague Chamber Orchestra, European Union Chamber Orchestra, National Youth Choirs of Great Britain and the Ulster Orchestra among others.

-Recent projects include the incidental music for the film ‘Down the Ladder’ and the operas ‘Ulysses’ (2015), ‘The Green One’ (2014) and ‘The Invader’ (2013), with libretto by Mark Roper, which was premiered in Waterford and subsequently performed at the National Opera House, Ireland in 2014.
+Later projects included the incidental music for the film ‘Down the Ladder’ and the operas ‘Ulysses’ (2015), ‘The Green One’ (2014) and ‘The Invader’ (2013), with libretto by Mark Roper, which premiered in Waterford and subsequently performed at the National Opera House, Ireland in 2014.

-A frequent visitor to North America he has been composer-in-residence at the Newport Festival Rhode Island; Memorial University, Newfoundland; the University of Illinois; Indiana State University; and the University of Portland, Oregon among others.
-Eric has had the honour to represent Ireland at the International Rostrum of Composers in Paris on five occasions and is a member of Aosdána, Ireland’s state-sponsored academy of creative artists.
+A frequent visitor to North America, Eric held composition residencies at the Newport Festival, Rhode Island; Memorial University, Newfoundland; the University of Illinois; Indiana State University; and the University of Portland, Oregon among others.
+Eric also had the honour to represent Ireland at the International Rostrum of Composers in Paris on five occasions and is a member of Aosdána, Ireland’s state-sponsored academy of creative artists.